(la BET a lole)

 Extemporaneously prepared solutions of labetalol hydrochloride (approximate concentrations 7-10 mg/mL) prepared in distilled water, simple syrup, apple juice, grape juice, and orange juice were stable for 4 weeks when stored in amber glass or plastic prescription bottles at room temperature or refrigerated (Nahata, 1991).Allen LV Jr and Erickson MA 3rd, "Stability of Labetalol Hydrochloride, Metoprolol Tartrate, Verapamil Hydrochloride, and Spironolactone with Hydrochlorothiazide in Extemporaneously Compounded Oral Liquids," Am J Health Syst Pharm, 1996, 53(19):2304-9.8893069Nahata MC, "Stability of Labetalol Hydrochloride in Distilled Water, Simple Syrup, and Three Fruit Juices," DICP, 1991, 25(5):465-9.2068828

-Y-site administration: Incompatible with amphotericin B cholesteryl sulfate complex, cefoperazone, ceftriaxone, furosemide, micafungin, nafcillin, pantoprazole, thiopental, warfarin.
+Y-site administration: Incompatible with acyclovir, amphotericin B cholesteryl sulfate complex, cefoperazone, cefotaxime, cefoxitin, ceftriaxone, dexamethasone, furosemide, hydrocortisone sodium succinate, lansoprazole, micafungin, nafcillin, pantoprazole, phenytoin, thiopental, warfarin.
+Variable (consult detailed reference): Heparin, insulin (regular), tenecteplase.

 Acetylcholinesterase Inhibitors: May enhance the bradycardic effect of Beta-Blockers.
 Monitor therapy